“You can find magic wherever you look. Sit back and relax, all you need is a good book.” -Dr. Seuss

 Inside the Classroom

-Word work- Students are working on their word sorts and then choosing an activity focusing on letter/sound correspondence, rhyming, or word families.
+Word work- Students are working on their word sorts and then choosing an activity focusing on rhyming, middle sounds, ending sounds, wand making sentences.

 We want our students to love reading so much they will choose to read a book instead of watching TV.
 We will be sending home our new books every week.
 Depending on your child’s reading ability, you should be reading to your child or listening to them read for at least 20 minutes a night.
 After you read with your child, we encourage you to ask questions about the story.
 Asking questions after you read will help develop reading comprehension.
 We want the children to journal about the books at home.
 Three journal entries a week is plenty.
 Journals should be stored in the library book bags.
 Book bags will come home on Mondays with new books and must be returned on Fridays.